 This course is ideal for students who are interested in both the practical and theoretical aspects of Visual arts, especially for students who plan to study art or design related subjects in university.
-Students should have strong commitment to the subject area as they are likely to have class after normal school hours, and are required to put in consistent solid work at home throughout the course.
+Students should have strong commitment to the subject area as they are required to put in consistent solid work throughout the course.